New patrons: In contemporary art

-La Salle des départs, Departure and Channel of Flight
+La Salle des Départs, Departure and Channel of Flight

-The Salle des Départs is a major artwork by Italian artist Ettore Spalletti, developed in collaboration with Guido Fanti.
+The Salle des Départs is a major work by Italian artist Ettore Spalletti, developed in collaboration with Guido Fanti.
 It was installed in 1996 at the Raymond Poincaré Hospital in Garches (Hauts-de-Seine, France).

-The project originated with Dr. François Paraire and Prof. Michel Durigon, physicians in the pathological anatomy department at Garches hospital, who were considering the need to renovate the morgue's departure room, where relatives say goodbye to their loved ones.
+The project originated with Dr François Paraire and Prof Michel Durigon of the hospital's pathological anatomy department, who sought to renovate the morgue's departure room, where families bid farewell to deceased relatives.

-In 1993, the doctors turned to the Fondation de France.
-Spalletti's work is characterized by a total environment, imbued with variations of symbolic blues evoking the celestial and eternal.
-Elements of black and white marble, sourced from Carrara in Italy, punctuate this space of contemplation, providing a dignified setting for bereaved families.
+Spalletti conceived a total environment marked by symbolic variations of blue evoking the celestial and the eternal.
+Black and white Carrara marble elements punctuate this contemplative space, offering a dignified setting for bereaved families.

-In addition to the soothing hues of blue, two musical compositions were commissioned from David Lang and Robin Rimbaud to play in the background: Departure & Channel of Flight.
+Two musical compositions, Departure by David Lang and Channel of Flight by Robin Rimbaud, were commissioned to accompany the space.

-The Salle des Départs aims to respond to the question of death, both in hospital and in society, by redefining the clinical space of a mortuary and turning it into a living, public space.
+The Salle des Départs seeks to address how death is approached in hospitals and society by transforming a clinical mortuary space into a humane public environment.

-L'œuvre est menacée par la fermeture annoncée de l'hôpital de Garches en 2024,.
-Le devenir de La Salle des Départs suscite une mobilisation de la part des autorités et de la communauté artistique pour sa préservation et sa réinstallation dans un nouvel établissement hospitalier.

-The work is threatened by the announced closure of the Garches hospital in 2024.
-The future of La Salle des Départs has prompted the authorities and the artistic community to call for its preservation and reinstallation in a new hospital.
+The closure of Garches Hospital, expected in 2024, threatens the future of the work.
+Authorities and members of the artistic community have called for its preservation and reinstallation in a new medical facility.

 Colonna di Genk

-The Colonna di Genk, or Pillar of Genk, erected in Genk (Limburg, Belgium), is the last work by Italian artist Luciano Fabro, who died in 2007.
-As a columnar structure, it embodies the mining heritage of Belgian Limburg, while celebrating the union between local communities and Italy.
-Commissioned by the municipality of Genk in 2005, the sculpture symbolises the resilience of the local people in the face of the challenges of the mining past, social difficulties of Italian immigrants and economic difficulties following the mines' closure.
-Made of Carrara marble from Italy, the Doric column evokes the deep connection between Genk and the Italian mining communities that contributed to the region's economic boom.
+The Colonna di Genk ("Pillar of Genk"), erected in Genk (Limburg, Belgium), is the final work of Italian artist Luciano Fabro, who died in 2007.

+The column embodies the mining heritage of Belgian Limburg and symbolises the longstanding links between local communities and Italy.
+Commissioned in 2005, the sculpture represents the resilience of local residents in the face of the mining industry's decline, the social challenges experienced by Italian immigrant workers, and subsequent economic difficulties.

+Made from Italian Carrara marble, the Doric column reflects the deep connection between Genk and the Italian mining communities that contributed to the region's industrial growth.

-Inaugurated on 1 May 2008, ten months after Fabro's death, the Colonna di Genk remains as a testimony to the artist's commitment to social unity.
-It embodies Genk's motto, "Samen sterk" ("Strong together"), perpetuating a message of unity and solidarity.
+Inaugurated on 1 May 2008, ten months after Fabro's death, the Colonna di Genk stands as a testament to the artist's commitment to social cohesion and embodies the city's motto, "Samen sterk" ("Strong together").